gaehlerm/SoftwareEngineering/README.md

 ## Who this book is for

 This book was first intended for PhD students as I know quite some of them who are programming all the time but never really learned how to do it properly.
 They just learned the basic syntax of a programming language and then started writing code.
 But it was dreadful.
 They never learned how to write good code.
 They never learned that a class has to be small nor about the importance of tests.
-And there are many more points that I'm going to explain throughout book.
+And there are many more points that I'm going to explain throughout this book.

 Of course, this book is not only for PhD students.
 There are also plenty of other programmers who never learned how to do proper software engineering.
 Though as you are reading this book here, chances are, that you already read some other books and that you know a lot of the things I'm writing about.
 But I think there are still some novel ideas in this book that you can use to improve your code.